phlex-ruby/phlex.fun/pages/index.md

 ## Why render HTML in Ruby?

 Building components in Ruby makes it possible to build powerful abstractions.
-The `Nav` menu above could be refactored into the following Ruby class.
+The `Nav` menu above could be refactored into a Ruby class to allow developers to add items to the menu without needing to understand the underlying HTML.

 ```phlex
 class Nav < Phlex::HTML